dashamet/Gun-Violence/README.md

 age range (page 4)

 vis-map2.js:
-- chloropleth and corresponding legend with dropdown to show states without certain firearm policies (page 6)
+- choropleth and corresponding legend with dropdown to show states without certain firearm policies (page 6)

 vis-map2line.js
-- linked area graph (was originally a line graph but changed to an area graph) to vis-map2.js, updated when hover on a state and includes lines with policy data(page 6)
+- linked area graph (was originally a line graph but changed to an area graph) to vis-map2.js, updated when a state is clicked and includes lines with policy data (page 6)

 index.html
 - where pagepiler is run as well as creating divs for all of our